For a quicker quote turnaround, a user-centered native mobile app.

 BRIO’s user-centered design and data management expertise informed our strategic build of a native iPad app.
 Now NSM insurance quotes go from car shows to clients’ inboxes in a snap.

 And to add just a little more complexity: the data sync processes also needed to be collaborative.
-The NSM database was already established, so the app needed to integrate and use data in a reciprocal way so the internal NSM team could manage it.
+With an NSM database already established, the app needed to integrate and use data reciprocally so the internal NSM team could manage it.

 A collaborative approach helped make app integration feasible.